MCDReforged/MCDReforged/docs/source/plugin_dev/command.rst

 MCDR also supports customize an argument node.
 It might save you same repeated work on building your command

-To create a custom a argument node, you need to declare a class inherited from ``ArgumentNode``, and then implement the ``parse`` method logic.
+To create a custom a argument node, you need to declare a class inherited from ``AbstractNode``, and then implement the ``parse`` method logic.
 That's it, the custom node class is ready to be used

 Custom exception provides a precise way to handle your exception with ``on_error`` method.
 If you want to raise a custom exception when your argument node fails to parsing the text, you need to have the custom exception inherited from ``CommandSyntaxError``